 Properties that will benefit from this relief will be occupied retail, leisure and hospitality properties - such as shops, pubs and restaurants, gyms, performance venues and hotels across Wales.
-More detailed eligibility criteria and exceptions to the relief are set out below.
+More detailed eligibility criteria and exceptions to the relief are set out below

-Relief should be granted to each eligible business as a reduction to its rates bill based on occupation between 1 April 2022 and 31 March 2023.
-It is recognised that there may be some instances where a local authority is retrospectively notified of a change of occupier.
-In such cases, if it is clear that the business was in occupation on or after the 1 April 2022, the local authority may use its discretion in awarding relief.
+Relief should be granted to each eligible business as a reduction to its rates bill based on occupation between 1 April 2024 and 31 March 2025.
 It is intended that, for the purposes of this scheme, retail properties such as 'shops, restaurants, cafes and drinking establishments' will mean the following (subject to the other criteria in this guidance).